 I hope I’ll be able to delete this section in the future, but for now: masks must be worn while outside around the populated areas, and social distancing is still highly recommended.

 While I don’t know if it’s allowed, many people—including myself—would take masks off for phots.
 I always kept mine extremely close to pop back on as soon as the photos were finished (you can spy it tucked into my dress a few times).

 At the time of writing this, if you wanted to go into some stores in Bonn, you also needed to have a negative Covid test.
 There were sites set up to get a rapid test.

 Personally, we skipped stores and just went on with our day.

-Have You Visited the Cherry Blossom Street in Bonn?
+Have You Visited the Cherry Blossom Street in Germany?

-If you’ve had the pleasure of visiting the famous cheery blossom street in Bonn I’d love to hear about your experience.
+If you’ve had the pleasure of seeing the famous cheery blossoms in Germany I’d love to hear about your experience.
 Or, let me know if this is on your bucket list, too!